ayushimehrotra/smoothllm_workshop/README.md

 If you use this codebase, please cite the accompanying paper:

-> Robey, A., Wong, E., Hassani, H., & Pappas, G. J. (2024). *Towards Realistic Guarantees: A Probabilistic Certificate for SmoothLLM*.
+> Kumarappan, A., Mehrotra, A. (2024). *Towards Realistic Guarantees: A Probabilistic Certificate for SmoothLLM*.